MaryamFatima16/bWAPP-XAMPP-Setup/README.md

 ## What is bWAPP?

-**bWAPP** is a free and open-source deliberately insecure web application.
-It helps security enthusiasts, developers, and students to discover and prevent web vulnerabilities. bWAPP covers all major known web vulnerabilities, including all risks from the [OWASP Top 10](https://owasp.org/www-project-top-ten/) project!
+**bWAPP** is a free and open-source deliberately insecure web application.bWAPP covers all major known web vulnerabilities, In simple terms, bWAPP is a buggy web app loaded with vulnerabilities, made for practicing how to defend against real-life web app bugs—legally!
 It's for security-testing and educational purposes only.

-In simple terms, bWAPP is a buggy web app loaded with vulnerabilities, made for practicing how to defend against real-life web app bugs—legally!

 Hope no one wants to go to jail, so you can practice here in a safe environment! 😄

-Security researchers, beginners, and bug hunters use this buggy web app to develop their knowledge on how a real target would react to an actual bug.

 ---

 ## Let's Get Started with the Installation Steps: